assafmu/wav2letter_pytorch/README.md

 # Wav2Letter_pytorch

 Implementation of Wav2Letter using PyTorch.
-Creates a network based on the [Wav2Letter](https://arxiv.org/abs/1609.03193) architecture, trained with the CTC activation function.
+Creates a network based on the [Wav2Letter](https://arxiv.org/abs/1609.03193) architecture, trained with CTC loss.

 ## Features

-* Minimalist code, designed to be a white box.
+* Minimalist code, designed to be a white box - dive into the code!
 * Train End-To-End ASR models, including Wav2Letter and Jasper.
-* Beam search decoding integrated with kenlm language models.
 * Uses [Hydra](https://hydra.cc/docs/intro) for easy configuration and usage
 * Uses [PyTorch Lightning](https://www.pytorchlightning.ai/) for simplify training
+* Beam search decoding integrated with kenlm language models.

 # Installation